-Child Abuse Prevention Month is our biggest opportunity to step up and educate our friends, families and neighbors about child abuse and neglect, and how we individually and collectively can help prevent it.
-But given the continued situation with COVID-19 and physical distancing, we are all having to find new, creative ways to safely do so.
+Child Abuse Prevention Month is one of our biggest opportunities to step up and educate our friends, families and neighbors about child abuse and neglect, and how we individually and collectively can help prevent it.

-Below are some ways CASA programs across the state are taking their Child Abuse Prevention Month fundraising and awareness activities online or making them physically distant.
+Below are some creative ways CASA programs across the state are taking their Child Abuse Prevention Month fundraising and awareness activities to the next level.
 To get more details on some of these ideas or hear more ideas from recruiters across the state, listen to this Zoom chat.
 Plus, below you can find ideas specific to Go Blue Day and Blue Sunday.

 - Virtual ribbon campaign | Plan a virtual ribbon campaign fundraiser by selling virtual ribbons and creating an online ribbon wall.
 Check out CASA of Galveston County’s virtual ribbon wall.